 - Conducting background checks on the issuer and its principals

-- Conducting due diligence to have a reasonable basis for believing the issuer is complying with all of its obligations
+- Conducting due diligence to make sure the issuer is complying with all of its obligations

 - Advise Issuers about their offerings, and help prepare offering documents